 XML: a markup language used for describing data, designed to be both humanand machine-readable.
 Unlike HTML, XML tags are not predefined.
-They a e defined by the c eator of the XML document, and hence this language is flexible and extensible.
+They are defined by the creator of the XML document, and hence this language is flexible and extensible.
 (XML is an acronym for eXtensible Markup Language.)
 See also: HTML, XHTML